The James Joyce Walking Tour

 Josh’s comment gets to me, it reminds me of the wonderful terrifying randomness of each individual life, of humanity, life in general, the entire universe.
 None of us should be here, odds are infinitely against our existence, there should be nothing but nothingness, but here we are.
 It’s weird if you think about it and if you don’t it’s still weird, objectively.

-We linger before towering St. George’s church which appears in several of Joyce’s works.
+We linger before towering St. George’s church which looms in several of Joyce’s works.
 The church became a night club in the 1990s and now contains offices of some sort, haha typical of the secularization of Irish culture.

 Here’s the hotel where Gabriel and his wife Greta end up after the party in Joyce’s “The Dead.”
 Ah yes, Gabriel thinks he’s going to get laid until Greta weepingly confesses she never stopped loving that dead boy.
 Then she falls asleep, leaving Gabriel bereft.
 Oh the poor human heart!

-At the next stop Josh describes how precisely Joyce describes this street in Ulysses and the gray-haired lady from San Francisco asks how Joyce got so many details of Dublin right considering he mostly wrote Ulysses in Trieste.
+At the next stop Josh describes how precisely Joyce describes this street in Ulysses, and the gray-haired lady from San Francisco asks how Joyce got so many details of Dublin right considering he mostly wrote Ulysses in Trieste.

 Good question, Josh says, Joyce had a phenomenal memory, maybe photographic, he also consulted maps and other references and wrote letters to friends back in Dublin who fact-checked for him.